1

 war-on-disease, 1-percent-treaty, medical-research, public-health, peace-dividend, decentralized-trials, dfda, dih, victory-bonds, health-economics, cost-benefit-analysis, clinical-trials, drug-development, regulatory-reform, military-spending, peace-economics, decentralized-governance, wishocracy, blockchain-governance, impact-investing

-But the architecture is clean: Raise $1B.
-Spend it to pass the treaty.
-Manage $27.2B+ annually forever.
+2. Spend it to pass the treaty.

-Three financial pillars.
+Three pillars.
 That’s it.

 Instrument: VICTORY Incentive Alignment Bonds

-• Payout: 10% of all 1% Treaty Fund inflows ($2.72B/year)
+• Payout: 10% of all treaty inflows.
+That’s $2.72B/year.

-• Collateral: $27.2B+ annual treaty revenue stream
+• Collateral: $27.2B+ annual treaty revenue stream.

-Timeline: 12-24 months to raise $1B (simplified structure accelerates fundraising)
+Timeline: 12-24 months to raise $1B.

 Detailed Breakdown: Campaign Budget